 MISSION STATEMENT

-We are ready to show, both to ourselves and the world, that a new life and a new mould is progressively taking shape in Derry-Londonderry where all are tirelessly working to identify common ground and work at all times in the interest of the common good.
+We are ready to show, both to ourselves and the world, that a new life is progressively taking shape across our City and District where all are tirelessly working to identify common ground and work at all times in the interest of the common good.

 GOALS